md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Disclosure of limitations.
 * Transparent assumptions.

-#### Fairness
+### Fairness

-AI systems should be designed to reduce unfair discrimination and promote equitable outcomes.
+AI systems should be designed to reduce unfair discrimination and promote equitable outcomes [1,5,6,7,45,74].

 Key considerations include: